-Our staff works year-round to continue growing our programs and to bring the Bozeman community new and important language & culture opportunities.
+Our staff works year-round to continue growing our programs and to bring the Bozeman community & The State of Montana new and important language & culture education opportunities

-Kristen Wolf ~ Senior Coach / Mentor Kristen (@LaLobaLista) completed her curriculum and instruction master’s degree at MSU in 2015.
+Kristen Wolf ~ Program Manager - Coaches Up & Senior Spanish Coach Kristen (@LaLobaLista) completed her curriculum and instruction master’s degree at MSU in 2015.
 Her background as a Montessori & Spanish teacher has led her to understand the process of language acquisition and human development in truly meaningful ways.
 Kristen enjoys creating a community with her classes.
-La Loba Lista’s (the ready/ clever Wolf) teaching style is engaging, story based and supported by current language acquisition research (comprehensible input).
+La Loba Lista’s (the ready/ clever Wolf) teaching style is engaging, story based and supported by current language acquisition research.
 She is a dynamic educator and presenter.
 Kristen recently earned the distinction of Montana Language Teacher of the Year for 2019.
 She is blessed with two children and a very supportive husband, as well as three dogs.
 Kristen loves getting outside and enjoying the beauty of Montana and its vibrant communities.
 She has travelled extensively and lived in Spain.
 She encourages you to come participate in or observe a class!!